-2.12.7 Local government
+2.10.8 Local government

 Local government is expected to localize the IYDS to meet their youth development challenges.
 This means creating their own targets in line with their resources and needs.
-Furthermore, the NYDA has together with local government worked together in making sure local youth offices are decentralized to roll out NYDA programmes and to provide information services.
+Furthermore, the NYDA has together with local government created local youth offices to roll out NYDA programmes and to provide information services.

-2.12.8 Civil society
+2.10.9 Civil society